CDCgov/phdi-azure/docs/README.md

 #### Serverless Functions

-The PHDI Building Blocks are implemented as Azure Functions.
-Azure Functions are Azure's version of serverless functions, similar to Lamabda in Amazon Web Services (AWS) and Azure Functions in Mircosoft Azure.
+The PHDI Building Blocks are implemented as Azure Function Apps.
+Azure Function Apps are Azure's version of serverless functions, similar to Lambda in Amazon Web Services (AWS) and Azure Function Apps in Mircosoft Azure.
 Severless function provide a relatively simple way to run services with modest runtime duration, memory, and compute requirements in the cloud.
 Since they are serverless, Azure abstracts all aspects of the underlying infrastructure allowing us to simply write and excute our Building Blocks without worrying about the computers they run on.
-The `cloud-functions` directory contains Python source code for Azure Functions that implement Building Blocks from the PHDI SDK.
+The `cloud-functions` directory contains Python source code for Azure Function Apps that implement Building Blocks from the PHDI SDK.

 #### Pipeline Orchestration